-Most of the swarm intelligence techniques applied to robot swarms~\cite{Slavkov2018, Rubenstein795, Dorigo2021} focus on a single level of hierarchy and employ a uniform behavior across the swarm.
-Heterogeneity is generally addressed by assigning task-specific roles to robots~\cite{pinciroli2016swarm, dorigo2013swarmanoid} or allowing roles to emerge~\cite{prorok2017impact}.
-Hierarchical approaches to swarm intelligence have been investigated in the context of particle swarm optimization~\cite{scheutz2007real, chen2010hierarchical}, but they have received very little attention in robotics.
-The shepherding problem~\cite{hu2020occlusion, razali2013flock, ozdemir2017shepherding} considers a 2-level hierarchy with two types of robots: \emph{sheep} that need to be herded by robot \emph{dogs}.
-The problem considered in this work is comparable with the shepherding problem: we use smarter \emph{guide} robots to shape and transport a group of \emph{workers}.
-The main difference with shepherding is that our \emph{guides} (or dogs in the shepherding analogy) shape and maintain the pattern made by \emph{workers} (a.k.a. the sheep) during motion by \textbf{operating on the rules that govern the workers swarm}.
+Hierarchical approaches to swarm intelligence have been investigated in the context of particle swarm optimization~\cite{scheutz2007real, chen2010hierarchical}, but they have received very little attention in robotics~\cite{Zhang2023}.
+The shepherding problem~\cite{hu2020occlusion, razali2013flock, ozdemir2017shepherding} considers a hierarchy with \emph{sheep} that need to be herded by robot \emph{dogs}.
+The problem considered in this work is comparable with shepherding, with the main difference being that our \emph{guides} (or dogs in the shepherding analogy) shape and maintain the pattern made by \emph{workers} (a.k.a. the sheep) by \textbf{operating on the rules that govern the workers swarm}.
 Our approach also resembles smart particle design~\cite{huang2015multifunctional} and finds potential applications in smart materials and targeted drug delivery.
 Just like smart particles can be designed to be dynamically programmed to change their attraction forces, a few intelligent robot guides can order the workers to a desired shape and move them to a target location by operating on the attractive and repulsive forces between the workers.
 We open-source the code~\cite{particleswarmrepo} used in this work.